 Reading materials will be provided as needed by the instructor.

-Mandatory Online Safety Training:
+Mandatory Online Safety Training

 Students registered for this course must complete the University’s required “Hazard Communication and Waste Management” course prior to entering the lab and undertaking any activities.
 Students should complete the required module as soon as possible, but no later than the first lab meeting.
 Until all required Lab Safety Training is completed, a student will not be given access to lab facilities, will not be able to participate in any lab activities, and will earn a grade of zero for any uncompleted work.